kserve/kserve/README.md

 ### Learn More
 To learn more about KServe, how to use various supported features, and how to participate in the KServe community, please follow the [KServe website documentation](https://kserve.github.io/website).
-Additionally, we have compiled a list of [presentations and demoes](/docs/PRESENTATIONS.md) to dive through various details.
+Additionally, we have compiled a list of [presentations and demoes](https://kserve.github.io/website/master/community/presentations/) to dive through various details.

 ### :hammer_and_wrench: Installation

 #### Standalone Installation
 - **[Serverless Installation](https://kserve.github.io/website/master/admin/serverless)**: KServe by default installs Knative for **serverless deployment** for InferenceService.
-- **[Raw Deployment Installation](https://kserve.github.io/website/master/admin/kubernetes_deployment)**: Comparing to Serverless Installation, this option does not support canary deployment and request based autoscaling with scale-to-zero.
+- **[Raw Deployment Installation](https://kserve.github.io/website/master/admin/kubernetes_deployment)**: Comparing to Serverless Installation, it is more **lightweight** installation however this option does not support canary deployment and request based autoscaling with scale-to-zero.
-- **[ModelMesh Installation](https://kserve.github.io/website/master/admin/modelmesh/)**: You can optionally install ModelMesh to enable high-scale, high-density and frequently-changing model serving use cases.
+- **[ModelMesh Installation](https://kserve.github.io/website/master/admin/modelmesh/)**: You can optionally install ModelMesh to enable **high-scale**, **high-density** and **frequently-changing model serving** use cases.
 - **[Quick Installation](https://kserve.github.io/website/master/get_started/)**: Install KServe on your local machine.

+#### Kubeflow Installation
+KServe is an important addon component of Kubeflow, please learn more from the [Kubeflow KServe documentation](https://www.kubeflow.org/docs/external-add-ons/kserve/kserve) and follow [KServe with Kubeflow on AWS](https://awslabs.github.io/kubeflow-manifests/main/docs/component-guides/kserve) to learn how to use KServe on AWS.

 ### :flight_departure: [Create your first InferenceService](https://kserve.github.io/website/master/get_started/first_isvc)